 Amazon Link to '500 ACT Science Questions to Know by Test Day (Mcgraw Hill's 500 Questions to Know By Test Day) 1st Edition'

 Something as arbitrary as bringing an unapproved calculator can get your ACT/SAT score cancelled, so be sure to check the calculator policies for both tests.
+Regardless of what calculator you use, practice using it prior to test day and memorize keystrokes to all important functions.

 SAT: SAT Calculator Policy